 Trump Accounts are tax-advantaged investment accounts for children under 18, created by the federal government.
 Any U.S. child with a Social Security Number can have one.
 And if your child was born between 2025 and 2028, the government deposits a free $1,000 to get things started.

-Here's how they work, who qualifies, and what to expect when the program launches.
+Here's how they work, who qualifies, and how to sign up.

 What Is a Trump Account?